le72834/Lee_A_Le_L_Roku_Server/README.md

 # ROKU flashback Project Server
 This is a Server that supports "Our Roku Project".
-If you do not know anything about this project click the link below to be directed to our Roku project repositories: [Roku Project](https://github.com/le72834/Lee_A_Le_L_Roku)
+The Project is running on locallost:5000 If you do not know anything about this project click the link below to be directed to our Roku project repositories: [Roku Project](https://github.com/le72834/Lee_A_Le_L_Roku)
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`